steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Accounts">^</a>
 ## <span id="Am_I_allowed_to_create_more_than_one_account">Am I allowed to create more than one account?</span>

-Each user is allowed only one paid-for account created via Steemit.com, however users are allowed to create multiple accounts on the blockchain.
-Creating additional accounts on the blockchain requires users to pay their own account creation fee for any additional accounts.
+Each user is allowed only one paid-for account created via steemit.com, however users are allowed to create as many accounts as they want on the blockchain.
+Creating additional accounts on the blockchain requires users to pay their own account creation fee using one of the third-party services listed above.

 <a href="#Table_of_Contents_Accounts">^</a>
 ## <span id="Can_I_delete_or_deactivate_my_account">Can I delete or deactivate my account?</span>